manymoments/manymoments.github.io/_posts/2022-11-19-from-single-shot-to-smr.md

 **Write-Once Validity**: If a request returns a non-$\bot$ value then there was some client write request with this value.

-To make the problem non-trivial, we also force the system to return a non-$\bot$ value after any write and if there was just one write, this must be the returned value:
+To make the problem non-trivial, we also require the system to return a non-$\bot$ value after any write.
+Moreover, if there was just one write, this must be the returned value:

 **Write-Once Correctness**: If there is a write request with the value $v$ that gets a response at time $t$, then any request $R$ that starts after $t$ returns a non-$\bot$ value.
 Moreover, if no other write request started before $t$, the value returned from $R$ is $v$.